metaseed/angular-training/content/original/forms.md

 }
 ```

-Note: Validators can also be define as plain functions
+Notes: Validators can also be define as plain functions

 ---